Arches & Canyonlands

 Spend four days exploring the wonders of Moab.

-Day 1: Your host will meet you at Salt Lake City Airport where you’ll jump in the van and hit the road over to Moab, the base for your adventure in the Utah desert.
-After checking in to your yurts, you can head out on a warm-up hike to get your first taste of Moab.
+Your host will meet you at Salt Lake City Airport where you’ll jump in the van and hit the road over to Moab, the base for your adventure in the Utah desert.
+After a quick stop in town for lunch, you’ll check in to your yurts.
+Later, you will then meet the group to head out on a sunset warm-up hike to get your first taste of Moab!

 In the evening you’ll have dinner with the group while your guide gives you a heads-up on the big hike tomorrow.
 Don’t forget to check out the stars before bed!